 Remember many of the cities in Europe have cobbled stoned streets and they are treacherous when wet.
 I wear a pair of fur-lined boots that keep my feet comfortable, warm and dry.

-Take small travel-sized reusable bottles of any make-up, moisturiser and check if your hotels supply toiletries as this will save space and weight.
+Take small travel-sized reusable bottles of any make-up, or moisturiser and check if your hotels supply toiletries as this will save space and weight.